Primordial black holes from null energy condition violation during inflation

 In the literature, PBHs are thought to arise from over-dense regions collapsing due to self-gravity.
 Inflation, as the most widely accepted paradigm of the very early universe, is capable of generating primordial scalar (or density) perturbations that are consistent with observations of the cosmic microwave background (CMB).
-Therefore, the key to PBH formation in inflationary cosmology is to obtain a significant extra enhancement of the amplitudes of primordial scalar perturbations on small scales (see, e.g., \cite{Drees:2011yz,Inomata:2017okj,Kannike:2017bxn,Cheng:2018yyr,Cai:2019jah,Lin:2020goi,Ashoorioon:2020hln,Ozsoy:2020kat,Cai:2021wzd,Kawai:2021edk,Karam:2022nym,Papanikolaou:2022did,Fu:2022ssq,Choudhury:2023vuj}), while simultaneously satisfying the observational constraints on the CMB scale.
+Therefore, the key to PBH formation in inflationary cosmology is to obtain a significant extra enhancement of the amplitudes of primordial scalar perturbations on small scales (see, e.g., \cite{Drees:2011yz,Inomata:2017okj,Kannike:2017bxn,Cheng:2018yyr,Cai:2019jah,Lin:2020goi,Ashoorioon:2020hln,Ozsoy:2020kat,Kawai:2021edk,Karam:2022nym,Papanikolaou:2022did,Fu:2022ssq,Choudhury:2023vuj}), while simultaneously satisfying the observational constraints on the CMB scale.

 In the single-field slow-roll inflation scenario, the power spectrum of primordial scalar perturbations is dependent on the Hubble parameter $H$, the slow-roll parameter $\epsilon\equiv-\dot{H}/H^2$ (or its generalized formulation), and the sound speed $c_s$ of the scalar perturbation mode.
 In standard single-field slow-roll inflation, the scalar power spectrum is nearly scale-invariant on all scales.
-To produce sizable PBHs in single-field inflation models, various mechanisms have been investigated, including (but not limited to) ultra-slow-roll inflation \cite{Garcia-Bellido:2017mdw,Germani:2017bcs,Byrnes:2018txb,Fu:2019ttf,Fu:2019vqc,Liu:2020oqe,Fu:2020lob,Ragavendra:2020sop,Fu:2022ypp,Di:2017ndc,Motohashi:2017kbs,Dalianis:2018frf,Yi:2020cut}, and modifications to the dispersion relation or the sound speed $c_s$ of scalar perturbations \cite{Ballesteros:2018wlw,Kamenshchik:2018sig,Ashoorioon:2019xqc,Qiu:2022klm} (see also \cite{Cai:2018tuh,Chen:2019zza,Cai:2019bmk,Cai:2020ovp,Zhou:2020kkf,Peng:2021zon} for the mechanism of parametric resonance).
+To produce sizable PBHs in single-field inflation models, various mechanisms have been investigated, including (but not limited to) ultra-slow-roll {(USR)} inflation \cite{Garcia-Bellido:2017mdw,Germani:2017bcs,Byrnes:2018txb,Fu:2019ttf,Fu:2019vqc,Fu:2020lob,Ragavendra:2020sop,Di:2017ndc,Motohashi:2017kbs,Dalianis:2018frf,Yi:2020cut}, and modifications to the dispersion relation or the sound speed $c_s$ of scalar perturbations \cite{Ballesteros:2018wlw,Kamenshchik:2018sig,Ashoorioon:2019xqc,Qiu:2022klm} (see also \cite{Cai:2018tuh,Cai:2019bmk,Cai:2020ovp,Zhou:2020kkf,Peng:2021zon} for the mechanism of parametric resonance).
+In addition to these models, many inflationary models exhibit sudden strong enhancement of the power spectrum on certain scales when slow-roll conditions are violated at some stages, such as the Starobinsky model when there is a non-smooth potential \cite{Starobinsky:1992ts,Polarski:1992dq}, which not only has the capacity to generate a significant amount of PBHs but may also produce a large GW background, see, e.g., \cite{Lesgourgues:1998mq,Tasinato:2020vdk}.